Also known as:

 This is just a perfect tip.
 The noise is a bit louder near the exit doors of the plane and standing there while you rock baby to sleep; it works like a charm!

-If you like this post, PIN the imagine above and check out our other baby-travel posts:
+If you like this post, check out our other baby-travel posts: